 - The coffee-to-water ratio: Cold brew is typically made with a higher ratio compared to regular coffee.
-It generally ranges from two, to two and a half times more coffee than water.
+It generally ranges from two, to two and a half times more coffee than cups of water.

 - The amount of milk added: Usually, cold brew concentrate is added to equal parts of water or milk.
 (And this can bring down the caffeine content.)

 - The temperature of the water used: The higher the temperature, the easier it is for caffeine to dissolve.
 So if the ratios used in hot coffee and cold brew were to be equal, the caffeine in hot water would be higher.

 So not all cold brew drinks have a higher caffeine content than your usual hot coffee.
 But generally, it could be the case since it is normal for the cold brew method to use more beans than the hot brew method.

 Compared to your regular iced coffee, cold brew is usually stronger.
 This is because it’s more concentrated from the get go.
 Also, iced coffee is further diluted with water from the ice (of course).
 So there you have it!

 What Do You Need To Make Cold Brew Coffee?

 You’ll need 2 simple things to get your cold brew coffee done.